Hit NJ's Ski Slopes (and Beyond) This Winter

 Want more than just skiing?
 Try airboarding, a cross between sledding and tubing, or a snowmobile tour.

-The largest mountain in Maine, this spot’s well-known for its spring skiing season if you want to plan a vacation as far off as April.
+This spot’s well-known for its spring skiing season if you want to plan a vacation as far off as April, plus try fat biking, cat skiing or nordic skiing.

 More Like This: